-FromSoftware has finally confirmed the Elden Ring release date which means console and Windows PC players are thinking about putting in a pre-order.
-While there are some great reasons to buy Elden Ring now, there are some great reasons to put your wallet away and wait.
+The Elden Ring release date is close which means some Xbox, PlayStation, and PC owners might want to pre-order a copy of the game.
+There are some great reasons to buy Elden Ring right now but, there are also some great reasons to put your wallet away and wait.

-If you absolutely adore Soulsborne games, pre-ordering Elden Ring is probably a no-brainer.
+If you absolutely love FromSoftware/Soulsborne games, pre-ordering a copy of Elden Ring is probably a no-brainer.

-If you had a great time with Demon's Souls, Dark Souls 1, Dark Souls 2, Dark Souls 3, Bloodborne, and/or Sekiro, this game will be right up your alley.
+If you had a great time with Demon's Souls, Dark Souls, Dark Souls 2, Dark Souls 3, Bloodborne, and/or Sekiro, this game will be right up your alley.

-From the trailer and information that we have, it looks like Elden Ring pulls in elements from all of FromSoftware's previous titles.
+From the trailer, previews, and information we currently have, Elden Ring pulls in elements from all of FromSoftware's previous titles.

 The game features "a vast and seamless landscape with natural weather and time-of-day progression" which you'll be able to traverse on foot or horseback.
 You can do it alone or with friends.